suresh0615/Data-Engineering/README.md

 # Data Analysis Process 🚀
 ## A structured approach to analyzing data using Python.

 📂 1.
-Importing CSV Data
-Load data using pandas (read_csv())
+Scraping the Data using Scrapy,Beautiful Soap/ Importing CSV Data Load data using pandas (read_csv())
 Ensure correct file encoding and delimiter